locationtech/geomesa/docs/user/hbase/install.rst

     .. group-tab:: Manual Install

-        If no HBase or Hadoop distribution is installed, try manually installing the jars from maven:
+        If no HBase or Hadoop distribution is installed, try manually installing the JARs from maven:

         .. code-block:: bash